|Year 2||Year 3||Year 4|

 |Number of Hours of Other Activities per week|

 2nd, 3rd, and 4th-Year Russian: Materials provided on site.
 Participants should bring Russian-English/English-Russian dictionaries.

-The program provides a deep immersion experience for second, third, and forth-year students.
+The program provides a deep language immersion experience for second, third, and fourth-year students.

 Students live one-on-one with host families.
 Most weekends are devoted to overnight trips with language coaches to sites of historical or cultural significance.